Is It Worth Having a Credit Card to Earn the Rewards?

 How Do I Make the Most of a Rewards Credit Card?

-First, you need to pay off any consumer debt before even considering opening a reward-based credit card.
-First, you need to get on a budget and stop using your credit card completely.
+First and foremost, you need to pay off any consumer debt before even considering opening a reward-based credit card.
+Get on a budget and stop using your credit card completely.
 This will help you develop the self-control and budgeting know-how to prevent the credit cards from becoming a problem in the future.
 A debt payment plan will also help you pay off your debt more quickly and save on interest.

 When Should I Cancel or Not Use a Rewards Credit Card?